iagocavalcante/iago-cavalcante/priv/posts/en/2025/09-15-api-desktop-processador-to-i9-processador-migration.md

 ### Contributing to Open Source: MyXQL Optimization

-During our optimization process, we discovered and contributed to a performance bottleneck in the MyXQL driver that was affecting bulk operations:
+During our optimization process, we discovered and contributed to an existing bug in the native LOAD DATA INFILE method in the MyXQL driver that was affecting bulk operations:

 **MyXQL Enhancement Discovery:**
 - **Issue**: [elixir-ecto/myxql#204](https://github.com/elixir-ecto/myxql/pull/204)